JustinMi/migaku-mandarin-hsk-frequency-list/README.md

 - 15001st - 30000th: 2 stars
 - 30001st+: 1 star

-HSK.json is set up such that:
+HSK.json uses HSK 2.0 vocabulary and levels.
+It's set up such that:
-- HSK 1 and HSK 2 vocab are given 5 stars
+- HSK level 1 and HSK level 2 vocab are given 5 stars
-- HSK 3 is given 4 stars
+- HSK level 3 is given 4 stars
-- HSK 4 is given 3 stars
+- HSK level 4 is given 3 stars
-- HSK 5 is given 2 stars
+- HSK level 5 is given 2 stars
-- HSK 6 is given 1 star
+- HSK level 6 is given 1 star

+If it looks backwards, it's because Migaku's "Recommended Sentences" feature searches words from 5 stars first.
+So this way the most basic words in HSK 1 and 2 are prioritized for recommendation.

 We add `""` as padding to fill the gap between the end of one vocabulary list and the start of the next range.
 For example, if the vocab list for an HSK level fills elements 1-300 and the next range starts at 1501, then we fill the gap between 301 and 1500 with `""`.

+We add section headers like "HSK 3" and "HSK 4" for quality of life and searchability reasons but they shouldn't affect anything.

 ## How to generate your own HSK frequency list

-You may want to change my decision to combine HSK 1 and 2 into the 5 stars category.
+You may want to change the decision to combine HSK 1 and 2 into the 5 stars category.
 Or you may want to generate an HSK 3.0 list.
 Here is how:

 ### Prerequisites